dangvinh1406/OpencvTrainANNFeatureHOG/README.md

 # Detailed instruction
 ### Combining application
 First of all, we need to install OpenCV 3.1 combined with extra modules.
-The we run: </br> `cd ./your_directory/OpencvTrainANNFeatureHOG` </br>
+Then we run: </br> `cd ./your_directory/OpencvTrainANNFeatureHOG` </br>
 `mkdir build` </br>
 `cd build` </br>